 We have been an Accredited member of the Better Business Bureau (BBB) since 1977, have an A+ rating, and have been honored with the BBB award for business integrity.

 I’m passionate about the auto body industry and making a positive difference in it, ballet classes, alpine skiing, being active outdoors, gardening, and reading – I’ve been fortunate to be in a book group with the same women since 1992.

-Third Generation Owner and Operations Manager
+Third Generation Owner and General Manager

 I’d like to help you with any vehicle-related question you may have from what your options are for that annoying door ding to what to wax your vehicle with.
 I’ve owned over 65 cars – I’m kind of crazy about them.
 If it’s vehicle related, I’m your go-to guy.

 I am an Accredited Automotive Manager through the Automotive Management Institute and am ASE-certified and I-CAR trained.
 I attend training opportunities thorough-out the year to keep my skills and knowledge-base honed.
 I keep up-to-date on issues that affect my industry and the repairs we undertake each day.